-Gone are the days where retailers or advertisers find themselves with an Adwords account that has run wild and are unwittingly facing a credit card charge of many thousands of pounds.
+Gone are the days where retailers or advertisers find themselves with an Google Ads account that has run wild and are unwittingly facing a credit card charge of many thousands of pounds.

 Google allows you to target very specific search phrases and keywords along with a location if it’s a locally delivered service or item, very effectively.